itthinx/groups/readme.txt

 * WordPress 4.3 compatibility tested.
 * Updated the menu position constant (string instead of number).
 * Removed translation of the Groups menu title (related to a consistent appearance and would also be affected by a a core bug).
+* Fixed padding for the header checkbox on the Groups and Capabilities screens.

 = 1.7.1 =
 * Fixes an issue with map_meta_cap filtering where no valid post ID is provided.